amassiro/ECALCuda/HackatonSep2019/ForPR/README.md

     git cms-merge-topic amassiro:amassiro-ecal-rechit-11_1_0

-And merge with Bocci's one too:

-    git cms-merge-topic fwyzard:patatrack-ECAL_unpacker_cleanup

   Some did not merge automatically.
 Fix locally then:

     git commit ...